MozillaReality/immersive-custom-elements/README.md

 ## 360 degree photo/video

-360 degree photo/video is a interactive panoramic image/video.
+360 degree photo/video is an interactive panoramic image/video.

 You will need a special camera or application to take 360 degree photos and videos.